-A common misconception in pregnancy is that back pain is a normal pregnancy response and nothing can be done to help it.
+A common misconception in pregnancy is that back pain is normal and nothing can be done to help it.

 What is it?

-Pain in the lower back region and possibly into the buttocks.
+Pain may be felt in the lower back region, one sided or both, and may possibly radiate into the buttocks.

 What are the signs and symptoms?

-- Increased pressure on your pelvis due to the growth of your baby
+Increased pressure on your pelvis and back due to the growth and position of your baby

 What can make my pain worse?